 PRV Station replacement will occur in phases.
 Typical work at each location includes installing a new vault, valves, and piping and restoring all street, sidewalk and landscape within the limits of construction.
 Most stations are replaced in the same location, but due to construction and maintenance access difficulties, some stations may be relocated.

-Phase 2 - Design Phase
+Phase 2 - Construction Phase

 Phase 1 - Complete